Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Work Sessions with Pathologists

 \begin{itemize} \item \textbf{[H2a] Pathologists will spend less time examining meningioma cases using \xp.} \item \textbf{[H2b] Pathologists will perceive less effort using \xp.} \end{itemize}

 \textit{RQ3: Overall, does \xp~ add value to pathologists' existing workflow?}

-Going beyond the influence brought by AI, we introduce two design ingredients --- joint-analyses of multiple criteria \textit{and} explanation by hierarchically traceable evidence --- to fulfill the three system requirements (\ie comprehensiveness, explainability, integrability).
+Going beyond the influence brought by AI, we introduce two design ingredients for pathology AI systems --- joint-analyses of multiple criteria \textit{and} explanation by hierarchically traceable evidence in \xp.
+We also concluded three system requirements, \ie comprehensiveness, explainability, and integrability for \xp.
 In this study, we investigate whether such designs will add value to pathologists' existing workflow.
 Specifically, we hypothesize that:

 \begin{itemize} \item \textbf{[H3a] \xp~will improve comprehensiveness with the joint-analyses of multiple criteria.} \item \textbf{[H3b] \xp~will improve explainability with explanation by hierarchically traceable evidence.} \item \textbf{[H3c] \xp~will improve integrability with the top-down human-AI collaboration workflow.} \end{itemize}